ue4plugins/VlcMedia/README.md

 supported and where the builds are coming from.
 A better workflow needs to be established for this (https://github.com/ue4plugins/VlcMedia/issues/17).

-To install VLC (including libvlc) into plugin folder for the Game Packaging (GameProject/Plugins/VlcMedia/ThirdParty/vlc/Linux/x86_64-unknown-linux-gnu):
+To clean up, clone, make and install VLC (including libvlc) into your project at *YourProject/Plugins/VlcMedia/ThirdParty/vlc/Linux/x86_64-unknown-linux-gnu*, run the **Vlc4LinuxCloneMakeInstall.sh** script from your project's root folder.

-**Vlc4LinuxCloneMakeInstall.sh** - Run from the Game Project folder to clean up, clone, make and install VLC.
-If later for some reason you need to make and install VLC from existing vlc code:
+If you later need to make and re-install VLC from the existing vlc code, run the **Vlc4LinuxMakeInstall.sh** script from your project's root folder instead.
-**Vlc4LinuxMakeInstall.sh** - Run from the Game Project folder to clean up, make and install VLC.

 ### Mac, Windows